sdclibbery/pi-monitor/README.md

  x Route for page with product
- x List account info into iframe x List orders into an iframe
+ x List account info into iframe x List orders into an iframe x Better default values on ETH page
+ * Switch candle granularities
+  * Fetch and process candles client-side
+  * Buttons to switch granularities
  * Trading options
-  * Buy sell above/below for when price is fluctuating
+  x Buy sell above/below for when price is fluctuating
-  * Buy/sell limit now with Exit for when price is rising/falling
- * Switch candle granularities
+  * Buy then sell button for price rise.
+Runs a Bot.
+Tries to buy at up to the specified sell price, then places sell order.
+     Has good tracking reason etc. Launch from button on trade product page
  * Tradr: order tracking in sqlite
- * Better default values on ETH page
  * Show price and candles on a log plot x Basic drawing x Make sure its not waiting for the iframes before rendering!